Nov 15, 2017, 10:39:21 AM CST Sep 5, 2023, 12:17:15 PM CDT

 Mother with baby Mother with baby

-What is RSV in babies?
+What is RSV in infants?

 Respiratory syncytial virus, commonly known as RSV, is a specific virus that has similar symptoms to the common cold but may cause inflammation of the smallest air passageways in the lungs.